FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/billingperiodstart.md

 Billing Period Start represents the start date and time of the billing period.

 The BillingPeriodStart column MUST be present in the billing data.
-This column MUST conform to [FOCUS Date/Time Requirements](#datetimerequirements) and MUST NOT contain null values.
+This column MUST conform to [FOCUS Date/Time Format](#datetimeformat) and MUST NOT contain null values.
 The sum of the Billed Cost metric for line items in a given billing period MUST match the total cost of the invoices received for that billing period.

 ## Column ID